oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

 In this lab, you will:

 - Learn how to provision a new Oracle Autonomous Database
-- Learn some of the important Oracle APEX How to's (This is Optional)
+- Learn some of the important Oracle APEX How-tos (This is Optional)

 ---